How parents can help with the college search process

 There was a sense of intimacy that caused a light bulb to go off for both Estrellas.
 There was something special about this place.

-For one, admissions representatives made the Estrella family feel like they were already part of the Daemen College community.
+For one, admissions representatives made the Estrella family feel like they were already part of the Daemen University community.

 In essence, “It felt like it was our school,” Lisa said.